ansible/ansible/rst/api.rst

 ==================

 There are two major ways to use Ansible from an API perspective.
 The primary way is to use the Ansible python API to control nodes.
-Ansible is written in it's own API so you have a considerable amount of power there.
+Ansible is written in its own API so you have a considerable amount of power there.

 Also covered here, Ansible's